Ox18/Frogtion/README.md

 ### 1. Change the tooltip
 <br>

-You must edit the css class `.frogtity-tooltip`
+You must edit the css class `.frogtity-tooltip` <br>
-It is important that you add in the value of your properties, at the end, the `!import` tag
+🚨 It is important that you add in the value of your properties, at the end, the `!import` tag
 <br>

 ![Preview](https://github.com/Ox18/Frogtion/blob/master/images/how_to_change_css.png)